 Providing this training for teachers will prepare them for effectively working with students in reading.
-Particularly, research shows that Fast ForWord helps students move quickly to grade level in skills critical to reading.
 This research is based on the neuroscience research of National Academy of Sciences member, Dr. Michael Merzenich (2001).
 He states, "This program provides effective assessments and interventions and is aligned directly with the goals of NO CHILD LEFT BEHIND (NCLB) that can help schools close the achievement gap."